bmp-dot/test/index.rst

 ++++++++++++++++++++++++++++++++

-- Now that the tools are seutp we will use Cloudgoat to setup vulnerable infastuecure in AWS.
+- Now that the tools are seutp we will use Cloudgoat to setup vulnerable infrastructure in AWS.
 This will create a scenario with a misconfigured reverse-proxy server in EC2.

 -  Run the attack scenario